Jewish Town Hall Clock

 Old Jewish Cemetery

 David Cerny's Kafka

 Prague is one of the oldest and most prominent Jewish centres in Central Europe.
 Despite natural disasters, pogroms and expulsion, the continuity of the local Jewish settlement and religious life has never been disrupted throughout the 1000 year history of the Prague Jewish community.
 The "Golden Age" of the Jewish Town in Prague occurred at the turn of the 16th and 17th centuries.
 Prague became one of the largest Jewish communities in Europe.
 A great number of outstanding rabbis, scholars and philosophers lived in the city.
+The most famous is Rabbi Low known as Maharal.
+His burial place is at the Old Jewish cemetery.
 The last peak of Jewish culture in Prague dates to the turn of the 19th and 20th century.
 Many writers, poets and artists enriched Czech, German and Hebrew literature and culture.

 PRAGUE JEWISH TOURS

 Jewish Museum Walk - Half day tour